PG-13for action/violence, some bloody images and strong language.

-PGRated PG for rude humor and action
+PGRated PG for some scary images, action and rude humor

 PGSome thematic elements and rude humor